rehierl/abstract-properties/11-x-hierarchies/11-x-hierarchy-of-trees/0-1-trees-definitions.md

 # a recap on tree-based definitions

-Note that the following recap is intended to shift ones focus away from the nodes the trees contain, towards the relationships that exist between node trees.
+Note that the following recap is intended to shift ones focus away from the nodes the trees contain, towards the relationships that exist between entire node trees.
 That is, a tree T(N,E) needs to be perceived as a whole.

 Recall that, if two graphs have a shared edge, then both graphs must also have both of the endpoints of that edge in common.
-Because of that, if two graphs have a shared edge, then both graphs also have intersecting sets of vertices.
-Consequently, two graphs can not have an edge in common, if their sets of vertices are disjoint.
+Because of that, if two graphs have intersecting sets of edges, then both graphs also have intersecting sets of vertices.
+However, two graphs with intersecting sets of vertices do not necessarily also have intersecting sets of edges.

 <!-- ======================================================================= -->
 ## tree-based definitions